History of the Serbian River Flotilla: Yugoslav Wars

-The Yugoslav River Flotilla took an active part in War in Croatia in 1991, where it patroled and carried combat missions on Danube, particularly during the Battle of Vukovar.
+The Yugoslav River Flotilla took an active part in War in Croatia in 1991, when it patroled and carried combat missions on Danube, particularly during the Battle of Vukovar.

-On 8 November 1991, Botica class minesweeper RML-308 was dispatched to Kopački Rit to intercept the Czechoslovakian towboat "Šariš" suspected of smuggling illegal small arms to Croatian paramilitaries.
-Upon arriving in the vicinity of the mouth of the Drava River on the Danube, RML-308 was ambushed by Croatian forces firing shoulder launched anti-tank weapons and small arms.
+On 8 November 1991, Botica class minesweeper RML-308 was dispatched to Kopački Rit to intercept the Czechoslovak towboat Šariš suspected of smuggling illegal small arms to Croatian paramilitaries.
+Upon arriving in the vicinity of the mouth of the Drava River on the Danube, RML-308 was ambushed by Croatian forces firing Armbrust and Zolja shoulder launched anti-tank rockets and small arms.
 During the engagement, Yugoslav Navy 1st class warrant officers, Kristijan Lampret and Stevan Marković were killed, while RML-308 captain Zoran Marković was wounded by sniper fire.
 Seriously wounded, Marković managed to pilot the stranded vessel to shore with the help of several sailors.
-During the engagement, the crew of RML-308 engaged the towboat "Šariš" with its 20 mm main gun, damaging its wheelhouse and hitting one its fuel tanks: on fire, "Šariš" managed to limp away.
+RML-308 engaged the towboat Šariš with gunfire, damaging its wheelhouse and hitting one its fuel tanks: on fire, Šariš was eventually towed by a tug to Bratislava, then Czechoslovakia, for major repairs.